Logan007/pucr/README.md

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

-The `ivanova.bin`-file now regularily gets compressed to 9567 (without header) bytes and a few more for the fast lanes.
+The `ivanova.bin`-file now regularily gets compressed to headerless ~~9567~~9320 bytes (using Move-to-Front) and a few more for the fast lanes.
+By the way, the header would add 20 bytes in this case.

 One possible string matching speedup that takes advantage of RLE is still lacking, will follow.

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

+The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.
+However, as it is context-dependant, there might be some cases which achieve better compression skipping Move-to-Front.
+Thus, a natural action item would be to let `pucr` figure out whether it is better to take advantage of it – or not.
+It is more educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals: It _just_ requires 256 bytes of RAM for the alphabet and slightly more decompression code.

 As of now, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
 However, I will try to look deeper in how `pthread` could be of additional help here.